honourable12/netprobe/README.md

-# NetProbe: Distributed P2P Disruptor Detector
+# NetProbe: Distributed P2P Disruptor Detector (TUI)

 NetProbe is a lightweight, decentralized monitoring tool built in Rust.
-It runs as a background service on Windows machines to detect RF interference and WiFi performance drops across a local network using a P2P mesh architecture.
+It runs as a background service on Windows machines to detect RF interference and WiFi performance drops across a local network using a P2P mesh architecture, now with a rich Terminal User Interface (TUI).

 ## Features